emptysetsquad/dollar-docs/faqs.md

 Since ESD is owned by the users, there is a governance section for proposals to make changes.
 You need to own at least 1% of bonded DAO to make a new proposal.
 This again is probably something to engage in when you have already mastered the basics.

+### Why do some epochs grant rewards and some epochs do not?

+If there is excess demand for ESD, then the price will trend above \$1 on the UniSwap pool, and that signals the protocol to mint additional token supply.
+Conversely, if the demand shrinks, excess selling on UniSwap will push the price below $1, which triggers the protocol to generate debt and incentivise token holders to burn ESD to shrink the token supply.

+If the money supply needs to be shrunk, no supply expansion will be made that epoch.
+If the money supply was shrunk in the past, those debts will either remain on the protocol, or get bought by users in the form of coupons.
+Both coupons and debt will be paid off in the future ahead of new rewards, so it is possible to receive no new rewards in a money supply expansion epoch if there are historical debts to be repaid first.

+### How do we know if any given epoch will have rewards and how much rewards?

+You can’t know for sure until right when the new epoch is triggered as the TWAP price is adjusted by the trading activity right up to the new Epoch.

+You can estimate the amount of rewards by looking at the Regulation page on the DAO and doing some calculations.
+However a community maintained website, called [ESD Tools](https://esd.tools/), that makes an estimate of what, if any, rewards can be expected in this epoch, but it is not perfect, only indicative.

 <hr/>

 ## Maintaining ESD's price peg